Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Examples

 where the indexing of microstates $i$ is taken mod $\numstate$.
 The parameter $\driving$ determines the strength of nonconservative driving around the cycle.
-The overall timescale is normalized, in that the escape rates do not depend on $\gamma$ ($-R_{ii}=1$ for all $i$).
-Therefore, the dynamical activity is $\Act=1$, regardless of the $\gamma$ or the distribution $\pp$.
+The overall timescale is normalized, so that the escape rates do not depend on $\gamma$ ($-R_{ii}=1$ for all $i$).
+Therefore, the dynamical activity is $\Act=1$, regardless of the $\gamma$ or the distribution $\ppp$.
+As the initial probability distribution $\ppp(0)$, we assign elevated probability to three microstates, $\pppx{10}(0)=\pppx{11}(0)=\pppx{12}(0)=0.3$, with the remaining probability split among the other 18 microstates, $\pppx{i}(0)=0.1/18$.

-In Figure~\ref{fig:cyclic}, we show a cycle with $\numstate=21$ microstates.
-For the initial probability distribution, we assume three microstates have elevated probability, $x_{10}(0)=x_{11}(0)=x_{12}(0)=0.3$, while the other 18 microstates split the remainder, $x_{i}(0)=0.1/18$.
-In Figure~\ref{fig:cyclic}(a), we plot the time evolution of the system's state for three values of the driving strength: $\driving=0$ (no driving), $\driving=1$, and $\driving=4$.
-For $\driving=0$, the system is passive and it relaxes to equilibrium by diffusing symmetrically.
-For $\driving=1$ and $\driving=4$, the system increasingly exhibits a decaying oscillation around the cycle.
+Figure~\ref{fig:cyclicA}(a) shows the time evolution of the system's state for three values of the driving strength: $\driving=0$, $\driving=1$, and $\driving=4$.
+For $\driving=0$, the system is conservative and it relaxes to equilibrium by diffusing symmetrically.
+For $\driving=1$ and $\driving=4$, clockwise/counter-clockwise symmetry is broken and the system exhibits a decaying oscillation around the cycle in the direction $i\to i+1$.

-In Figure~\ref{fig:cyclic}(b), we show the steady-state potential $\potss=\ln(\pp/\ppss)$ and the generalized free energy potential $\potopt$ (found by numerical optimization) for the three driving strengths, evaluated at the initial time point $t=0$.
-For $\driving=0$, the potentials are all equal to each other and to the free energy potential, $\potopt=\potss=\poteq=\ln(\pp/\ppeq)$.
-For stronger driving, $\potopt$ becomes increasingly asymmetric and ``cliff-like'', corresponding to the increasingly asymmetric evolution of the system's state.
-On the other hand, since the steady state is the uniform distribution for all $\driving$, the steady-state potential $\potss$ is always symmetric and does not vary with $\driving$.
+Figure~\ref{fig:cyclicA}(b) shows the steady-state potential $\potss=\ln(\ppp/\pppss)$ and our generalized potential potential $\potopt$ (found by numerical optimization) at the initial state $\ppp(0)$.
+For the conservative system with $\driving=0$, the potentials are equal to each other and to the standard nonequilibrium free energy, $\potopt=\potss=\poteq=\ln(\ppp/\pppeq)$.
+For stronger driving, $\potopt$ becomes larger in magnitude, more asymmetric, and increasingly ``cliff-like'', reflecting the system's increasingly fast and asymmetric relaxation dynamics.
+On the other hand, because the initial state is symmetric and the steady state is uniform for all $\driving$, the steady-state potential $\potss$ is always symmetric and does not vary with $\driving$.

+\newstuff{Figure~\ref{fig:cyclicA}(c)-(d) shows the steady-state potential $\potss$ and our generalized potential $\potopt$ for the same three driving strengths, but now evaluated on the time-evolved states $\ppp(t)$ at $t=10$ and $t=30$.
+Both potentials become smoother over time, gradually approaching the all-zero vector as the system approaches the uniform steady-state distribution.
+Our generalized potential maintains the asymmetry that reflects the asymmetry of relaxation dynamics, and its magnitude reflects the strength of driving.
+On the other hand, the steady-state potential remains essentially symmetric about its maximum, similar to the time-evolved distribution $\ppp(t)$.
+It has some dependence on $\driving$ due to the fact that different $\driving$ leads to different time-evolved states $\ppp(t)$, but this dependence is weak. }